-13For empirical evidence see Clark and Summers (1979).
+&lt;sup>13For empirical evidence see Clark and Summers (1979).
 For a discussion of information structure differences, see Salop (1973).

-14In fact, the accepted wage observed in survey or administrative data is the target wage of the last period of unemployment.
+&lt;sup>14In fact, the accepted wage observed in survey or administrative data is the target wage of the last period of unemployment.
 However, reservation wages are never captured in administrative data.
 In order to measure target wages during the unemployment spell, a survey should ask the unemployed about their most recent job application.
 To measure reservation wages, surveys ask about the minimum acceptable wage in case of an offer.
 In practice, the latter question cannot be asked without reference to the target job.
 For instance, the May 1976 Supplement to the Current Population Survey first asks "What kind of work were you looking for?", before asking "What is the lowest wage you would accept for this type of work?"
 (For other examples, see Rosenfeld (1977) and Krueger and Mueller (2011)).

-15The theoretical literature has considered to many examples of such duration dependence, such as losing social contacts, diminishing idle human capital (e.g. Pissarides (1992), Acemoglu (1995), Ljungqvist and Sargent (1998)), screening (e.g. Lockwood (1991), Moscarini 1997), ranking models (Blanchard and Diamond (1994)), and stock-flow approach (e.g. Coles and Smith).
-For related empirical evidence, see Kroft et al. (2013) and Autor et al. (2013).
+&lt;sup>15The theoretical literature has considered to many examples of such duration dependence, such as losing social contacts, diminishing idle human capital (e.g. Pissarides (1992), Acemoglu (1995), Ljungqvist and Sargent (1998)), screening (e.g. Lockwood (1991), Moscarini 1997), ranking models (Blanchard and Diamond (1994)), and stock-flow approach (e.g. Coles and Smith).
+For related empirical evidence, see Kroft et al. (2013), Autor et al. (2013), and Kudlyak et al. (2013).